StevenClontz/checkit/README.md

 # CheckIt Dashboard

-Platform for authoring free and open randomized exercises for practice and assessment.
+A platform for authoring free and open randomized exercises for practice and assessment.

-Exercise banks are hosted for the public at
+Exercise banks are hosted for the public using the *CheckIt Viewer*, available at
 <https://checkit.clontz.org>.

-## Generating new exercises or authoring an exercise bank
+## Running the CheckIt Dashboard

 The CheckIt Dashboard runs completely inside your web browser, powered by [CoCalc.com](https://cocalc.com/).
 Open the